belherdigital/documentation-oe/why-use-coupons.md

 ---
 ![why use coupons]({{ site.baseurl }}/images/why-use-coupons.jpg)

-You may hear from people that offering promotional discounts and coupons for your customers could contribute to reducing your profit and might give the “desperate for sales” impression.
+You may hear from people that offering promotional discounts and coupons for your customers could contribute to reducing your profit and might give the "desperate for sales" impression.
 Do you believe in this theory?
 Nothing could be more wrong!
 Coupons and discounts are great tools to activate the sales, make a direct impact on customers’ actions and improve your brand image!
 Below you can find some reasons why we strongly agree with using coupons and discounts.

 ## 8 reasons why offering coupons and discounts for selling goods online is a good investment

-### 1. Save your time – sell promptly
+### 1. Save your time - sell promptly

 These tools let you sell digital goods as soon as possible, when there is a deal people rush to take advantage of that discount and your sales ration will accelerate.
 It can be especially useful for neglected products.

 ### 2. Boost the number of selling products

-You would be able to see the increasing interest for your products – clients promotions are always a very tempting options!
+You would be able to see the increasing interest for your products - clients promotions are always a very tempting options!
 Upselling and cross-selling methods can be profitable when the customers will decide on buying more related items, upgrades, or other add-ons.

 ### 3. Increase traffic to your website